Back Pain During Pregnancy: You Are Not Alone, We Can Help

-According to research published by the University of Michigan, nearly half of expecting mothers complain of severe back pain during pregnancy, whereas published research in the Spine Journal reported back pain during pregnancy impacts 76% of expecting mothers.
+According to research published by the University of Michigan, nearly half of expecting mothers complain of severe back pain during pregnancy.
+However, a published study in the Spine Journal reported back pain during pregnancy impacts 76% of expecting mothers.

-Back pain during pregnancy is attributed to many factors.
-Factors such as changes in body weight and the center of gravity as well as hormonal issues are critical factors in the development of back pain during pregnancy.
+Back pain during pregnancy is the result of many factors.
+Factors such as changes in body weight and the center of gravity, as well as hormonal issues, are critical factors in the development of back pain during pregnancy.
 If you are pregnant or planning to start a family, this article is for you.

 Lower back pain is a feeling of uneasiness or discomfort along the mid or lower portions of your spine.
-Often, sufferers complain of radiating pain into the tail bone, buttocks, hips, thighs, and legs.
-Some may even report numbness, tingling or a burning sensation in their spine or legs, and some indicate weakness in the affected limb.
+Often, sufferers complain of radiating pain in the tailbone, buttocks, hips, thighs, and legs.
+Some may even report numbness, tingling, or a burning sensation in their spine or legs.
+Most mothers complain of some weaknesses in their affected limb.
 Regardless of location or severity, back pain during pregnancy is an issue that must be addressed holistically, without medication or injections.

 Pregnancy comes with lots of physical and hormonal changes.
-These changes are natural and are needed to prepare the body for delivery of the fetus.
+These changes are natural and are needed to prepare the body for the delivery of the fetus.
 However, 50% of expecting mothers are unable to cope with the physical changes.
 The main reason for this inability is our modern daily life.
 Our modern life has led to decreased physical activity.
 We sit too much, and when we sit, we sit for prolonged periods!
 All that sitting has led to weakness in our core and spinal muscles.
-Generally speaking, mildly weakened core muscles or spinal muscles may not cause symptoms.
-But, during pregnancy, these weaknesses come to the surface with revenge, causing pain of varying degrees.
+Generally speaking, mildly weakened core and spinal muscles may not cause symptoms.
+But, during pregnancy, these issues come to the surface with revenge, causing the pain of varying degrees.

-The Natural Changes Are Key Factors in Back Pain During Pregnancy
+The Natural Pregnancy Changes Are Key Factors In Pain

-Besides the obvious increase in body weight, there will change in physical loading as well as hormonal changes.
-To facilitate the delivery process, the body will release more Relaxin, a hormone to help increase the ligament laxity.
-Relaxin is a hormone found in both men and women.
-In men, it is released from the prostate gland and can be found in the semen.
+Besides the apparent increase in body weight, there will change in physical loading as well as hormonal changes.
+For more comfortable childbirth, the body will release more Relaxin.
+This hormone helps to increase ligament laxity.
+Relaxin is a hormone found in men and women.
+The letdown in men is from the prostate gland.
+And as such, Relaxin in men is detected in the seminal fluids.
 In the non-pregnant women, the ovaries secrete the relaxin hormone.
 In pregnant women, the ovaries, as well as the placenta, secrete the relaxin hormone.
 The combined effects from two sources are another factor why pregnant women need to be made aware of the relaxin hormone.

-In females, the relaxin hormone is secreted into circulation, while in men, it is found in the seminal fluids and not in circulation.
-The most critical point, however, when it comes to the Relaxin hormone, is that during pregnancy, the placenta secretes it in large amounts.
+In females, the relaxin hormone is secreted into the circulation.
+In men, it is found in the seminal fluids and not in circulation.
+The most critical point is that during pregnancy, the placenta secretes it in large amounts.
 So, in females, there are two sources: the ovaries and the placenta.
-When the placenta releases the relaxin hormone, significant quantities of the hormone enter blood circulation.
-The increased presence of relaxin in blood is the key factor in back pain during pregnancy.
+When the placenta releases the relaxin hormone, significant quantities of the hormone enter the blood circulation.
+The increased presence of relaxin in the blood is the critical factor in back pain during pregnancy.
 Thus, the importance of Relaxin-induced joint pain or back pain during pregnancy.

 Relaxin in circulation, as secreted during pregnancy, impacts ligaments, tendons, and muscles throughout the body.
 The highest concentration of the relaxin hormone is in the pelvic regions of an expecting mother.
 The abundance of the relaxin hormone in the pelvic area is critical to the preparation of the body for childbirth.
 Without the Relaxin, the pelvis will not widen, making the birth of your child an impossible task!

 The Relaxin hormone is still not well understood.
-There needs to be further research in its importance and role, especially during pregnancy.
-As mentioned, Relaxin is a hormone released by both males and females.
-In females, relaxin is released during the reproductive cycle and pregnancy.
-The ovaries release this hormone during the reproductive cycle, while the placenta releases it during pregnancy.
+There needs to be further research on its importance and role, especially during pregnancy.
+As mentioned, it is a hormone released by both males and females.
+In females, relaxin released during the reproductive cycle and pregnancy.
+The ovaries release this hormone during the reproductive period, while the placenta releases it during pregnancy.

 During the reproductive cycle, Relaxin is released by the corpus luteum in the ovary.
 The levels of Relaxin are said to rise in the circulation during ovulation.
 Ovulation occurs in the second half of the menstrual cycle.
 During ovulation, relaxin prevents uterine contractions by relaxing the uterus wall.
 The relaxation of the uterus wall is said to prepare the lining of the uterus for pregnancy.
 However, if pregnancy does not occur, the hormone levels return to normal levels again.

-To understand the events leading to back pain in pregnancy, one needs a thorough understanding of the pelvis, Relaxin hormone, and child birth.
-Without a firm grasp of these important structures, events, and hormone, the treatment or management of back pain in pregnancy becomes a daunting task.
+To understand the events leading to back pain in pregnancy, one needs a thorough understanding of the pelvis, Relaxin hormone, and childbirth.
+Without a firm grasp of these essential structures, events, and hormones, the treatment of back pain in pregnancy becomes a daunting task.

 The clinical teams at the Chiropractic Specialty Center offer unparalleled research-based non-invasive spine and joint care.
 It is our firm understanding of health issues and their root-causes that enable us to provide you with exceptional world-class spine and joint care.
 It is also the main reason why we succeed when others have failed.
 And, when it comes to back pain and pregnancy, we have a better understanding of the root-causes than the rest.
 So, without further delay, let us explore the link between the pelvis, back pain, Relaxin hormone, and pregnancy.